benswift/benswift.github.io/_posts/2021-12-19-respectful-learning-memes.md

 ## Harnessing students as content creators

-I'm currently brushing up my course syllabus for the new semester (which starts next week as I'm writing this).
+I'm currently brushing up my course syllabus for the new semester which starts next week.
 And I'm sure my students will make new memes for (among other things) explaining the course content to each other.
 But if these memes only appear on the "secret" channels then that's not good from a student equity perspective.
 I want to make sure _all_ students benefit, not just the ones in the right "hidden" channels.

 So this year I'm going to include a meme thread as part of the official course forum.
 Since it's an official course communication channel I'm sure it'll be